TheWicklowWolf/TheWicklowWolf.github.io/_posts/2024-07-04-eBook-stack.md

 `/data/media/ebooks:/bookbounty/downloads`

 This will attempt to create the correct folder structure (/author/book etc.) and will download books into their respective folders.

-Note: Readarr doesn't automatically rename the files after import and matching may not be perfect.
+> Note: Readarr does not automatically rename files after import, and matching may not be perfect.
-So it is reccommend to check for unmapped files and to also rename files if required
+> It's recommended to review for unmapped files and use manual import where necessary.
+> After importing, you can rename books using Readarr's file rename function if needed.

 ## ConvertBooks